-Veteran coach Randy Peele, who has been to three NCAA Tournaments as a head coach, is entering his third season as the Associate Head Coach for the Tennessee State men's basketball team in 2016-17.
+Veteran coach Randy Peele, who has been to three NCAA Tournaments as a head coach, is entering his fourth season as the Associate Head Coach for the Tennessee State men's basketball team in 2017-18.

 Arriving in Nashville in July of 2014, Peele is the team's primary post coach, and his responsibilities include recruiting, player development, scouting, game planning, academic assistance and day-to-day operations of the program.